dapr/dotnet-sdk/README.md

 Make sure you [update Visual Studio to the most recent release](https://docs.microsoft.com/visualstudio/install/update-visual-studio).

-### Solution Files
-The repo currently has 4 solution files:
-- *all.sln*: This includes all the sdk product, test and samples project files.
-- *src/prod.sln*: This includes all the product project files.
-- *samples/samples.sln*: This includes all the sample projects files dependencies project files.
-- *test/test.sln*: This includes all the test projects and dependencies project files.

 ### Build

 To build everything and generate NuGet packages, run dotnet cli commands.
 Binaries and NuGet packages will be dropped in a *bin* directory at the repo root.